 Seaver College is primarily undergraduate and residential.
 It is selective in enrollment and committed to high academic standards.
 Its task is to prepare persons of diverse economic, social, ethnic, and religious backgrounds to become moral and intellectual leaders and to challenge them to value service above material success.

 Seaver is a liberal arts college.
-As such, it nourishes and transmits the noblest ideas of Western culture – the achievements of science and technology as well as the artistic, intellectual, and ethical heritage of the Western world.
-At the same time, the Seaver curriculum and co-curriculum also reflect a modern, global world view much broader than that of the West and more complex and egalitarian than in former times.
+As such, it nourishes and transmits the noblest ideas of Western culture – its achievements in science and technology as well as its artistic, intellectual, and ethical heritage.
+At the same time, the Seaver curriculum and co-curriculum reflect a modern, global world view much broader than that of the West and more complex and egalitarian than in former times.
 Nor does it isolate itself from the nature of life and the economic realities of our own age.
 Therefore, many subjects are studied that are not included in the traditional categories of the liberal arts.
-Nevertheless, the college is completely committed to the spirit and intent of the traditional baccalaureate: the sharpening of the mind, the ennobling of the heart, the broadening of the vision, and the cultivation of the arts of speaking and writing which result in civilized and fruitful discourse.
+Nevertheless, the college is completely committed to the spirit and intent of the traditional baccalaureate: the sharpening of the mind, the ennobling of the heart, the broadening of the vision, and the cultivation of the arts of speaking and writing that result in civilized and fruitful discourse.
 It is likewise devoted to the relentless search for truth in an atmosphere of freedom of inquiry: to think, to question, to doubt, to believe, and to affirm.

 Seaver College places the students' total development at the heart of its educational strategy.
 The college therefore recognizes the importance of both the curriculum and the co-curriculum.
 It strives to effect the total development of the student – intellectual, physical, emotional, social, and spiritual – and to lay the foundations of lifetime learning.
 It recognizes that learning takes place constantly, in every facet of the student's life, and therefore seeks to integrate and direct this complex of experiences toward its developmental goals.